Ponza Grande via north ridge

 From Fusine lakes big parking lot using trail 512 through Rifugio Luigi Zacchi mountain hut we reach Porticina/ Vratica pass.
 Optionally, we can also climb Ponza Piccola/ Mala Ponca, the junction is to the left, just below the pass.

 Starting from Porticina/ Vratica col we don’t climb the ridge directly but keep on the right (Italian) side.
-First to the right using shorter right chimney, above it in the direction of the ridge (III grade) leading to another chimney limited on the right by a indistinct tower.
+First to the right using shorter right chimney, above it in the direction of the ridge (III grade) leading to another chimney limited on the right by an indistinct tower.
 From the tower up in the ridge direction on plates with dwarf pine holes.
 Rock is very brittle.

 We land on a short sharp ridge (there are two ridges like that in total), bypass the first culmination on the left and enter the ridge on the second.
-However here we traversed to the right in the direction of dwarf pine and back on the ridge using cracked vertical plate (III - might be easier on the ridge).
+However here we traversed to the right in the direction of dwarf pines and back on the ridge using a cracked vertical plate (III - might be easier on the ridge).
 Now directly through the exposed ridge and descending again - leave the ridge on the right side (II grade, brittle, exposed).

 From another tiny col under steep and vertical ridge we traverse to the right first under overhanging rocks then on a narrowing path.
 Once again in right direction we scramble down to cross central part of the gully running from the top and climb again on pleasant rocky slabs (least brittle stretch overall) to the edge where we can easily see a long gully lying along the ridge line.
-Up with this gully, exiting it to the left through big rocky blocks of rock to the pre-summit of Ponza Grande and climbing 10 meters down in II chimney.
+Up with this gully, exiting it to the left through big rock blocks to the pre-summit of Ponza Grande and climbing 10 meters down in II chimney.

 Trip conditions